History Of Microbiology: From The Origins Of Life To The Fathers Of Microbiology

 The Dark Ages: Weapons of Mass Destruction [Vaccines and Antibiotics]

+This is where the history of microbiology takes a tragically dark turn for us at the Society of Symbionts.
 We have long been feuding amongst ourselves, fighting constantly for space, food, and protection.
 But we didn’t ever imagine the giants being smart enough to mechanize our own weapons against us.
 This is exactly what they, very much accidentally, did in 1928 when Alexander Flemming observed Penicillium could inhibit the growth of certain bacteria.
 It would take some time, and several coincidences, before Florey, Chain, Heatley, and Moldy Mary figured out how to mechanize our own product but once they did, they gave it to everyone.

 It would be the Waksman’s lab, mainly Elizabeth Bugie and Albert Schatz, who would discover in 1943 the next weapon of mass destruction, streptomycin produced by Streptomyces griseus.
 Streptomycin was used against many of our kind including Mycobacterium tuberculosis, Vibrio cholera, bacillus brucellosis, and Salmonella serotype Typhi.